json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/nullability.md

 ## NRT turned on

 When NRT is turned on, use nullability annotations (?) on attributes and relationships.
-This makes EF Core generate non-nullable columns.
+This makes Entity Framework Core generate non-nullable columns.
 And model errors are returned when non-nullable fields are omitted.

-The [EF Core guidance on NRT](https://docs.microsoft.com/en-us/ef/core/miscellaneous/nullable-reference-types) recommends to use constructor binding to initialize non-nullable properties, but JsonApiDotNetCore does not support that.
+The [Entity Framework Core guide on NRT](https://docs.microsoft.com/en-us/ef/core/miscellaneous/nullable-reference-types) recommends to use constructor binding to initialize non-nullable properties, but JsonApiDotNetCore does not support that.
 For required navigation properties, it suggests to use a non-nullable property with a nullable backing field.
 JsonApiDotNetCore does not support that either.
 In both cases, just use the null-forgiving operator (!).

 When ModelState validation is turned on, to-many relationships must be assigned an empty collection.
 Otherwise an error is returned when they don't occur in the request body.